What if your yearly checkup revealed that you had only 6 months to live?

 If you believe that what you’re doing is so fantastic that you don’t have to promote yourself and people will find about it on their own, you’re deluding yourself.
 In today’s world, where we’re constantly bombarded with books, movies, products, and services, you can’t expect people to find you through word-of-mouth alone.
 You have to take the time to learn to market and SERIOUSLY put yourself out there.
 If not, you’ll die poor and wondering why nobody ever acknowledged your incredible talent.

-If that doesn’t move you, here’s another way to look at it: Refusing to market and do what it takes to put your product in the hands of people who could benefit from it is selfish.
+If that doesn’t move you, here’s another way to look at this toxic belief: Refusing to market and do what it takes to put your product in the hands of people who could benefit from it is selfish.
 So swallow your pride and put yourself out there.
 And if you really don’t want to do it, step outside of yourself for a minute and think of all the people who could benefit from what you have to give.

 Toxic Belief #5: Thinking you need luck to achieve your goals